 7 ways to get the most out of your money at university

-With this year's A-Level students have now secured their university places their thoughts will soon turn to the logistics of university life and most importantly the subject of 'Money'.
-So below I list 7 ways students can get the most out of their money at university.
+With this year's A-Level students having secured their university places their thoughts will turn to the logistics of university life and most importantly the subject of 'Money'.
+So below we list 7 ways students can get the most out of their money at university.